jdc20181/CodeMe/README.md

 #Highlighting Capabilities

-This is a very basic highlight that is suppose to be light using no JS - Made for developers to integrate into online communities.
+This is a very basic highlight that is suppose to be light using JS/CSS/HTML5 - Made for developers to integrate into online communities.